UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 Notes:

 🙌
 When a conversation is resolved, you can click “Close issue.”
-The closed issue can be later viewed by clicking the “Closed” header link in the “Issue” tab
+The closed issue can be later viewed by clicking the “Closed” header link in the “Issue” tab.
+Issues will be automatically closed if you merge a PR that refers to the issue.

 ---